 Clusters of pretty pink blooms, with a lighter pink and yellow flare, in late spring; a compact rounded shrub with attractive leaves that turn red-orange in the fall; needs highly acidic and organic soil that is well drained

 Weston's Lollipop Azalea is covered in stunning clusters of fragrant pink trumpet-shaped flowers with shell pink overtones and a yellow flare at the ends of the branches in late spring, which emerge from distinctive red flower buds.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy narrow leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.

 Weston's Lollipop Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.